lumicks/pylake/docs/tutorial/nbwidgets.rst

 When analyzing notebooks, it can be helpful to make use of interactive widgets.
 For this, we provide some widgets to help you analyze your data.
 To enable such widgets, start the notebook with::

-    %matplotlib widget  # enable this line if you are using jupyter lab
+    # enable this line if you are using jupyter lab
+    %matplotlib widget

-    #%matplotlib notebook  # enable this line if you are using jupyter notebook
+    # enable this line if you are using jupyter notebook
+    # %matplotlib notebook

 We can download the data needed for this tutorial directly from Zenodo using Pylake.
 Since we don't want it in our working folder, we'll put it in a folder called `"test_data"`::